OCA/OpenUpgrade/document_sftp/README.txt

 if you want to change host/ port for SFTP server, you have to change it from 'document_sftp / sftp_server / __init__.py'.

-we have to install paramiko-1.7.4 python module before install this module. you can download paramiko lib from (http://www.lag.net/paramiko/?ref=darwinports.com)
+you have to install paramiko-1.7.4 python module before install this module. you can download paramiko lib from (http://www.lag.net/paramiko/?ref=darwinports.com)